iv97n/Large-Scale-Distributed-Systems/README.md

 **Introduction**: This repository consists of a collection of practice deliveries centered around the use of Java, AWS, and Docker technologies.

 ## Lab 1
+- ### 1.
+Tweet Parser
+	The _SimplifiedTweet_ class implements the functionalities related to the parsing of the tweets.

+	The static method _SimplifiedTweet.fromJson_ takes as input a oneline representation of a json encoded tweet and returns an _Optional_ object containing a _SimplifiedTweet_ instance.
+The method does not propagate exceptions, but handles them by omitting the invalid inputs.
+The _try_ block assumes a correct formatting of the tweet, so any missing field or invalid type will raise an exception that will be catched and ignored.

+- ### 2.
+Tweet Filter
+	The _FileLanguageFilter_ class implements the functionalities related to the 	parsing of the tweets.
+The class itself is an extension of the 				_LanguageFilter_ interface, which defines the _filterLanguage_ method signature.
+The _FileLanguageFilter_ has two attributes related to the input and output file paths.

+	The method _filterLanguage_ takes as input a language specification string which follows the ISO 639-1 standard, and writes to the output file in append mode all the tweets from the input file that satisfy the language condition.
+The method does propagate IOExceptions in case of error opening and managing input resources.
+Try-with-resource functionality is used to auomatically release resources in case of exception.

+- ### 3.
+Uploader
+	The _S3Uploader_ class implements the functionalities related to the uploading of the output files to the AWS cloud.
+The class itself is an implementation of the interface _Uploader_, which defines the _upload_ method signature.

+	The method _upload_ takes as input an array of file paths, and uploads the files to the specified S3 bucket.
+The method assumes the user has already set valid credentials to the AWS services.

+- ### 4.
+Main
+	The _main_ method is enclosed inside the _TwitterFilter_ class.
+It is the one responsible for the handling of the input parameters and the overall workflow of the application.
+In case of invalid number of parameters, the exception is handled and a print message is displayed on the standard output with the usage of the application.
+The program itself does not handle invalid input and output file paths, but propoagates the IOException until the execution is halted.

 - ### 5.Benchmarking
 	#### Runtime environment specifications:
 	- #### MSI CreatorPro M15